Jonah Heim Player Props: Rangers vs. Yankees

 Jonah Heim At The Plate

-- Heim has 20 hits and an OBP of .370, both of which are tops among Texas hitters this season.
+- Heim leads Texas with 20 hits and an OBP of .369 this season.

-- Among qualifying batters in MLB, his batting average ranks 44th, his on-base percentage ranks 47th, and he is 27th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 57th in batting average, 43rd in on-base percentage, and 37th in slugging.

+- In 63.6% of his 22 games this season, Heim has picked up at least one hit.
+He's also had six multi-hit games.

-- In 19.0% of his games this season, he has homered, and 4.9% of his trips to the plate.
+- Looking at the 22 games he has played this season, he's hit a long ball in four of them (18.2%), and in 4.8% of his trips to the dish.

-- Heim has picked up an RBI in 47.6% of his games this season, with more than one RBI in 28.6% of his games.
-He has also produced three or more runs in three contests.
+- Heim has an RBI in 10 of 22 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.